-At European level, Community legislation 1836/93 / EEC of June 29th 1993 on eco-audit (EMAS certification) reserves the possibility for companies to voluntarily participate in an environmental management and audit system.
+At European level, Directive 2010/75/EU - 24 November 2010 (reveal the Community legislation 1836/93/EEC of June 29th 1993, also on eco-audit (EMAS certification)) reserves the possibility for companies to voluntarily participate in an environmental management and audit system.
 Entrepreneurs can also opt for the recognition of their environmental management system, obtaining the ISO 14001 certification.

-Since the protection of the environment is now an essential objective, the eco-audit approach and ISO 14001 certification represent the tools for an active integration of environmental aspects in the management of the company.
+Since the protection of the environment is now an essential objective, the ecoaudit approach and ISO 14001 certification represent the tools for an active integration of environmental aspects in the management of the company.
 In this context, the application of internal procedures aimed at formalizing the environmental parameters and the involvement, at all levels, of the company's staff are proof of the entrepreneur's responsible commitment.